 Into the little hole in the centre of the flower you insert the knitting needle.
 The end of the needle becomes the centre of the flower.

 Into a jar I popped some little balls of left over yarn.
 This helps to hide the bottoms of the needles.
+You could also use up all those odd bits of yarn you snip off other projects but hate to throw away.
 It makes a nice display on my work table.

 You could use needles you use every day, vintage needles or ones you rarely use.
 It is easy to slip off the flower if you want to knit with the needles or you could even leave them on if it doesn’t interfere with the knitting.